-The Strategy Paradox has been added to your bookmarks.
+The Strategy Paradox has been saved

 According to author Michael Raynor, most strategies are built on specific beliefs about the future.
 Despite our fixation on forecasts, however, no one can predict the future, making it risky to bet the house on even the most brilliant strategy.
 Yet breakthrough success requires true commitment to a strategy.
 How can companies resolve this paradox?